-I more resourced systems, as those are the places we want all young people to be. +1 @Adele to earn and learn pathways, Prek-apprenticeships leading to apprenticeships, +1 @Rock yes, to integration: One off services or siloed service models have to be curtailed.
+Email for 2/1/2021 RPU meeting Email for 2/1/2021 RPU meeting Non-Profit Non-Profit Non-Profit Non-Profit Non-profit Non-profit Non-profit Non-Profit Non-Profit Non-Profit Wagner-Peyser Act Employment Services, UI, LMI, TAA and RR (CA EDD) Tracy Do, Southeast Asian Dev Center Akta Patel, Swords to Plowshares Ashley Cheng, Charity Cultural Services Center Malea Chavez, Episcopal Community Services Sarah Wan, Community Youth Center of SF KaRyn Holder-Jackson, ACCEL San Mateo Mary Snyder, Upwardly Global Maria Lucero, EDD more resourced systems, as those are the places we want all young people to be. +1 @Adele to earn and learn pathways, Prek-apprenticeships leading to apprenticeships, +1 @Rock yes, to integration : One off services or silced service models have to be curtailed.
 The data is clear that barriers our least resourced most system impacted youth and young adults face.
 They need all services turned on and fully integrated and braided together.
 They are highly rational users of systems and services, and they don't use things that are complicated, unfriendly, or have unclear pay off.
 We need to understand that rationality, and understand the unprecedented cost of living burdens young people in this community now face.
 All doors must feed to and through postsecondary if we are truly building and economic mobility system.
 WIOA and our state plan point toward these aspirations, integrating with social services, adult ed, other secondary education providers (like conservation corps, 46612.1 charter schools, YouthBuilds), and community colleges.
 Young people need all of these things operating seamlessly.
 Further, we must assume young people have full-time responsibilities and need training built around their lives as lived, not the working hours of professionals.
-Email for 2/1/2021 Non-Profit Tracy Do, Southeast RPU meeting Asian Dev Center Email for 2/1/2021 Non-Profit Akta Patel, Swords to RPU meeting N. D. C. Plowshares Email for 2/1/2021 Non-Profit Ashley Cheng, Charity RPU meeting Email for 2/1/2021 Non a self Cultural Services Center RPU meeting Non-profit Malea Chavez, Episcopal Community KFO incetting Services Email for 2/1/2021 Non-profit Sarah Wan, Community RPU meeting Tron prom Youth Center of SF Email for 2/1/2021 Non-Profit KaRyn Holder-Jackson, RPU meeting ACCEL San Mateo Email for 2/1/2021 Non-Profit Mary Snyder, Upwardly RPU meeting Global Email for 2/1/2021 RPU meeting Wagner-Peyser Act Employment Services, UI, LMI, TAA and RR (CA EDD) Maria Lucero, EDD Technology implemention has increased for those industires / occupations that have that abililty.
-More flexibility and opportunity to deliver services in new or additional methods (i.e. remote, virtual, etc.).
-Much harder to provide services to those without the connectivity/ digital literacy.
-More coordination and information sharing with our partners, CBO's, etc. so that we can better connect our customers to the available services.
-Many times we work in silos and miss opportunites to connect our clients to services that are out there.
-Email for 2/1/2021 Wagner-Peyser Act Teri Brimacomb, EDD RPU meeting Employment Services, UI,
+Email for 2/1/2021 RPU meeting Wagner-Peyser Act Employment Services, UI, Teri Brimacomb, EDD